Skip to content

 Folding aluminium dog ramp 110kg capacity with dog walking up to car boot

-The Folding Aluminium Dog Ramp is the value pick under $200.
-110 kg weight rating, bi-fold design that halves down for boot storage, and a ribbed walking surface that gives reliable grip.
-Fits most cars and SUVs, suits medium-to-large breeds.
-The same aluminium build as the more expensive ramps in our range — you just give up the telescoping convenience.
+The highest weight rating of the folding ramps here, with a bi-fold design that halves down for boot storage and a ribbed surface that gives reliable grip.
+Fits most cars and SUVs and suits medium-to-large breeds.
+Same aluminium build as the more expensive ramps in our range — you just give up the telescoping convenience.

 Best for: First-time buyers, medium-sized dogs, and anyone with a standard car or small SUV who wants quality without paying for features they won't use.